 Editor's message: The unprecedented global spread of coronavirus (COVID-19) means that the focus on sickness absence and sick pay is greater than ever - employers now also have to deal with employees who have to self-isolate to prevent infection or contamination.

 The Government has introduced measures to address this.
-From 13 March 2020, employees who:
+From 13 March 2020, (or 16 April 2020 in relation to employees who are shielding) employees who:

 are deemed to be incapable of work and are therefore entitled to statutory sick pay (provided that they otherwise qualify).